ajcumine/CV/README.md

 - React, Babel, Webpack, CircleCI

 Microsite for Fortnum & Mason's restaurant 45 Jermyn Street.
-Aiming to build a new brand awareness for the restaurant seperate from Fortnum & Mason's own brand but still inkeeping with the quality and experience of a Fortnum & Mason product.
+Aiming to build a new brand awareness for the restaurant separate from Fortnum & Mason's own brand but still inkeeping with the quality and experience of a Fortnum & Mason product.

 #### CarTrawler - CMS, December 2015 - July 2016.